gameboy-stack/ShapeAI_Project/Readme.md

 ##  ShapeAI project

-### This is a simple shapeai project to check weather of any city
+### This is a simple shapeai project to check weather of any city and write it in a file

 ### To Download Required Modules